tru-ID/sim-card-auth-ios/Tutorial README.md

 end
 ```

-Make sure to run ```$ pod install``` in your project directory.
+Make sure to run `pod install` in your project directory.
 After the CocoaPods install all necessary pods, and configure your project, don't forget to open the workspace rather than the project file.

 You can get additional information from on **tru.ID** [iOS SDK](https://github.com/tru-ID/tru-sdk-ios).

  ### Defining Endpoints

  Your app may have its own ways for defining and access external service URLs, and these endpoints may be stored in configuration files such as a plist, or in your Swift code.
-In this tutorial, you will be storing the development and production base URLs in a plist called `TruIdService-Info.plist`.
+In this tutorial, you store the development and production base URLs in a plist called `TruIdService-Info.plist`.
 These server endpoints proxy some of the requests through to the **tru.ID** API.

-Create group called `util` in the Project Navigator
+Create group called `util` in the Project Navigator.
+Next, create the Property List:

 * File -> New -> File
 * Select Property List in the dialog
 * Click Next